Be prepared for your time abroad

 - the date you're due to finish your course

 More information on the application can be found on the student GHIC website.

 If you have an on-going medical condition make sure that you have a letter from your GP/hospital that states you are fit to travel, and also always take a list of the medication that you need with you.
 If you are prescribed or take any regular medication (including contraception), discuss the process of continuing your prescription abroad with your GP.
 Remember that medication, trade names and dosage levels may vary abroad.
 If you are going to Europe, obtain translated copies of any important health documentation you may have.

 Vaccinations and Immunisations

 You should ensure that you receive all the necessary vaccinations relevant to the country you will be living in, including any countries which you intend to travel to during the holidays.
 You should visit the Foreign & Commonwealth Office website for an up-to-date list of required vaccinations, along with important general travel advice.

 If you require additional support to undertake your period abroad, please be sure to contact the relevant service here at Swansea University well in advance of your travels.
-You may wish to contact the Disability Office or Wellbeing Services on campus.
+You may wish to contact the Disability Service or Wellbeing Services on campus.